vmsreeram/kakuro-solver/README.md

 It is assumed that the input is valid, and a unique solution exists for it.
 If multiple valid solutions exist, then only one valid solution will be returned.

 ## How to run?
-Once the `kakuro.py` file is available locally, it can run be run by executing the command:
+Once the `kakuro.py` file is available locally, it can be executed as followes:
   ```zsh
   python3 kakuro.py -i <path/to/input-file> -o <path/to/output-file>
   ```